 Prior authorization/authorization requests may be submitted to the TMHP Prior Authorization Department through mail, fax, or the electronic portal.
 The electronic signature technology must meet all applicable federal and state statutes and administrative rules.
 Electronically-signed documents must have an electronic date on the same page as the signature, and electronic signatures that are generated through an electronic medical record (EMR) or electronic health record (EHR) system that complies with applicable federal and state statutes and rules are acceptable.
 All electronically-signed transactions and electronically-signed documents must be kept in the client's medical record.
 Prescribing and dispensing providers that use electronic signatures must provide a certification that the electronic signature technology that they use complies with all applicable federal and state statutes and administrative rules.
-Providers who submit a prior authorization/authorization request must also attest that electronic transactions and signed documents must be available upon request.
+Providers who submit a prior authorization/authorization request must also attest that electronic signatures included in the request are true and correct to the best of their knowledge.
+A hard copy of electronic transactions and signed documents must be available upon request.
 Stamped signatures and images of wet signatures will not be accepted.
-Prescribing or ordering providers, dispensing providers, clients' responsible adults, and clients may sign prior authorization/authorization/authorization supporting documentation using electronic or wet signatures.
+Prescribing or ordering providers, dispensing providers, clients' responsible adults, and clients may sign prior authorization/authorization forms and supporting documentation using electronic or wet signatures.